michaelfairley/michaelfairley.com/_posts/2018-11-30-michaels-monthly-recommendations-november-2018.md

 Seminars About Long-term Thinking
 </span>
 Super interesting talk about some technology in development that provides MRI-like imaging, but cheap and portable.
-The talk explores some of the ramifications of this technology could have on human-computer interaction, since cheap, real-time brain imaging would allow for near telepathic interaction with computers.
+The talk explores some of the ramifications this technology could have on human-computer interaction, since cheap, real-time brain imaging would allow for near telepathic interaction with computers.

 <img src="/images/icons/book.svg" class="mmr-icon" />